Who we are, who we were,

 In case you wish to visit the home of a fictional

-or actual relative, there is also some question about what and where the Dodhead
+or actual relative, there is also some question about what and where

 was.
 Scott places the Dodhead at a "near Singlee, in Ettrick," but